jrp2014/smuggler2/README.md

 variable.
 This may be helpful for certain workflows where `cabal` is not in the current path, or you want to add extra flags to the `cabal` command.

-The test suite does not run reliably on Windows
+The test suite does not seem to run reliably on Windows

+Importing a test module from another test module in the same directory is likely to lead to race conditions as 'Tasty' runs tests in parallel and so will try to generate the same `smuggler2` output both when the imported module is being tested directly and when it is being processed when the importing module is being tested.
+Put the imported module in a subdirectory to avoid this issue, as the test harness only looks for tests in `test\tests` and not its subdirectories.

 ## Implementation approach

 `smuggler2` uses the `ghc-exactprint` [library](https://hackage.haskell.org/package/ghc-exactprint) to modiify the source code.
-The documentation for the library is fairly spartan, and the library is not widely used, so the use here can, no doubt, be optimised.
+The documentation for the library is fairly spartan, and the library is not widely used, at least in publicly available code, so the use here can, no doubt, be optimised.

 The library is needed because the annotated AST that GHC generates does not have enough information to reconstitute the original source.
 Some parts of the